UNC-Libraries-data/OnTheBooks/workflow.md

 This step was accomplished using [adjRec.py](https://github.com/UNC-Libraries-data/OnTheBooks/blob/master/code/ocr/adjRec.py) in concert with [ocr_func.py](https://github.com/UNC-Libraries-data/OnTheBooks/blob/master/code/ocr/ocr_func.py).
 Detailed documentation for this step can be found [here](https://github.com/UNC-Libraries-data/OnTheBooks/blob/master/examples/adjustment_recommendation/adjRec.ipynb).

 **Output File(s):**
-* *adjustments.csv* - a .csv file containing OCR-optimized image adjustment parameter values for each volume
+* *adjustments.csv* - .csv file containing OCR-optimized image adjustment parameter values for each volume

 ## Optical Character Recognition (OCR)
 Having produced the prerequisite files ("adjustments.csv", "marginalia_metadata.csv", and "xmljpegmerge.csv"), OCR was performed on each page of each volume to produce a series of output files.
 OCR output files were saved for each law type (public, private, public-local) and session (e.g. Private Laws of the State of North Carolina, Session 1891 saved as lawsresolutionso1891nort_private laws_data.tsv).